 Park Tae-soo is a prosecutor who dreams to escape deskwork in order to become a crooked shill for higher-ups.
 One problematic scene in particular even manages to ignore its own ethical complexity: Tae-soo is confronted by Han Kang-shik (Jung woo-sing), the leader of a clique of powerful prosecutors, to accept a glass of hard liquor (symbolically, it’s the moment he’s accepted into the world of corruption).
 But nothing in the scene indicates materialistic seduction, essentially what the film is attempting to communicate, but rather one-dimensional tribal strong-arming; this effectively allows director Jae-rim to overturn the complexities and diversity of human corruption into a blanket statement of good & evil.

 Issues like this is why comparisons to The Wolf of Wall Street are absolutely pertinent.
 The seduction of Tae-soo in The King is replete with self-doubt, but the indications that this is an actual dilemma are hollow.
 What amounts to Tae-soo symbolically agreeing to share a drink with the corrupt prosecutors proves to be, through the film’s eyes, a moment of moral defeat, not moral conflict.
 The King is a two-dimensional portrait of capitalist greed, at best it portrays modern evils as they are but it still lacks the cunning even-hand which made those same evils in The Wolf of Wall Street equal parts heinous and desirable.

-The King beams with passionate feeling and protest, but none of it effectively translates into passionate insight.
+The King beams with passionate feeling and protest, none of which effectively translates into passionate insight.
 Yet Jae-rim’s redemptive saga, an unmistakably truistic reformist fairy-tale, is not an entirely unqualified statement of political interest.
 The King is brimming with undisguised outrage and expressive hatred for the atrocities committed by the South Korean powers that be.
 The corrupt politicians and prosecutors here are appropriately shaped into the film’s moral villains, despite never rising above caricature.
 The King, which is slick, frenetic and never boring, caricaturizes itself in many ways, a style which compliments Jae-rim’s ideas but consistently fails to elaborate on them with any real-life context.